andywer/react-stateful-fn/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)
 -->

-Do one thing and do it well: Add a thin wrapper of loosely-coupled state handling to your functional components.
+Do one thing and do it well: Add a thin layer of loosely-coupled component state to your functional components.

 What this package provides: